angu79/theming-angular-material/practice/18. material-customization-icons/README.md

-# Try it yourself - Typography
+# Try it yourself - Material Icons
 In this exercise we will practice The Icons system of **Angular Material**

 > In this example, please use the angular material documentation